Multimodal Brain Tumor Segmentation Challenge 2017

 BraTS has always been focusing on the evaluation of state-of-the-art methods for the segmentation of brain tumors in magnetic resonance imaging (MRI) scans.
 BraTS 2017 utilizes multi-institutional pre-operative MRI scans and focuses on the segmentation of intrinsically heterogeneous (in appearance, shape, and histology) brain tumors, namely gliomas.
 Furthemore, this year, in order to pinpoint the clinical relevance of this segmentation task, BraTS’17 also focuses on the prediction of patient overall survival, via integrative analyses of radiomic features and machine learning algorithms.

-Release of training datasets. — REGISTER HERE!!!
+Release of training datasets. — (Registration is now closed)

-Release of validation datasets.
+Release of validation datasets. — (Released) View the Leaderboard

 Submission of short papers, reporting proposed method & preliminary results.